sophieggee/fkagrace/_posts/2022-07-11-a-short-leash-held-by-god.md

 <br/>

-And, although I have been told countless times, in countless ways, that this is precisely what God can do for us, it takes daily, active recall and prayerful meditation to re-center myself around this reality.
+And, although I have been told countless times, in countless ways, that this is precisely what God can do for us, it takes daily, active recall and prayerful meditation to re-center myself around this truth.

 While living a life completely led by God and without any need for control in theory is the height of submission and peace, even the simple first steps of kneeling in sincere and honest prayer feel worlds away from me at times.